 How we met

-I am Dr. David Perl.
-At the leaving party at the end of my first hospital rotation, I met Ruth.
-I passed her on the way to the restroom and in that moment, I was captivated by her.
+I met Ruth at the doctor’s leaving party at the end of my first hospital internship.
+We passed on my way to the restrooms and in that moment, I was captivated.
 Some persistent pursuing ensued over the next few weeks and as they say, the rest is history.

 Our three decade marriage, like most enduring long term relationships has been through its own ups and downs.
 We have written about our most challenging time. when I developed limerence.
 My story can be read here and Ruth’s story, here.